 This series uncovers ideas and activities from British Council IELTS teaching centres around the world.
-Read on for three ideas from British Council Greece.
+Read on for three ideas from British Council Hong Kong.

 Can a test run on a student’s device ever be secure?
 What’s to stop a test taker looking up the answers on the Internet?
 What, in fact, does ‘secure’ mean in the context of a placement test?